oceanprotocol-archive/dev-ocean/doc/service_agreements_architecture.md

 is meant to be an interface which includes the methods to make easy the connection with contracts deployed in different networks.
 This repository include also the methods to encrypt and decrypt information.
 The role of Squid is to:

-- CRUD operation for service level agreement in OceanDB or [Provider-py](https://hub.docker.com/r/oceanprotocol/provider/)
+- CRUD operations for service level agreement in OceanDB or [Provider-py](https://hub.docker.com/r/oceanprotocol/provider/)
 - Setup a service level agreement on-chain which is signed by the consumer
 - Trigger condition calls in control contracts (send transactions)